Setting up a self-hosted worker for SourceCraft

 # Latin letters and the -, . and _ characters are supported.

-# The `self-hosted` tag is specified automatically.
+# The `self-hosted` tag is added automatically.

 tags: